A sunrise is beautiful and hopeful no matter what its form.

+Near High Falls, NY (population 624).
+A bright cold afternoon in late December.
 The snow-powdered bridge marks the threshold to the forest.
-Underneath, water flows through available crevices in large ice blocks.
-As I enter the path lined by snowy pines, my footsteps soften and the clamor of the highway dissipates....
+Underneath, water rushes past massive boulders of ice, in search of available crevices.
+As I enter the path lined by snowy pines, my footsteps soften and the clamor of the highway dissipates...

 It's said a picture is worth a thousand words.
 So, what about the thousand pictures I took in Place Z?
 I can't imagine how to convey in words the countless incredible experiences I had there, nor the many extraordinary people I met, so there won't be an essay on Place Z. Not yet, anyway.
 Maybe with time I'll gain some perspective.
 Meanwhile, here are a few of my favorite photos of this enchanted place.